 - Line baking sheets with parchment paper or silicone baking mat.

-- Using a spring-release scoop drop onto silicone mat on a sheet pan.
-Press dough slighly flat with you palm or the bottom of a glass.
+- Using a spring-release scoop drop onto a silicone mat on a sheet pan.
+(My spring release scoop holds 1 tablespoon of dough.)
+Press dough slightly flat with your palm or the bottom of a glass.

 - Bake at 350 for 11 to 13 minutes, or until edges and bottoms are very lightly browned.